Direction change for Uranus by Holiday Mathis - Boston Herald - Go Tech Daily

 ARIES (March 21 – April 19).
 The I Ching suggests that natural attractions are useless to resist, although resistance itself may be the problem.
 Your best moments are due to a state of surrender and a complete welcome.

 TAURUS (April 20 to May 20).
 The same event can cause tears or laughter.
-Anyway, it gives you a little more life just to know that all these feelings are flowing through you, ready to find expression.
+Anyway, it makes you a little livelier to know that all these feelings are flowing through you, ready to find expression.

 GEMINI (May 21 – June 21).
-Getting to know yourself and trusting usually comes to you easily, but occasionally you come across bags of self-doubt that require you to reassess.
+Knowing yourself and trusting usually comes to you easily, but occasionally you come across bags of self-doubt that cause you to reassess.
 It is all part of the pleasure for people like you who choose to stay fresh and relevant.

 CANCER (June 22 – July 22).
 The du jour event comes with a side of nervous energy.
 Consider it a cosmic treat.
 You must continue to find (and expand) the limits of your comfort zone.

 LEO (July 23 to August 22).
-The fastest way to give yourself a boost is to take a walk in the open air.
-Once the endorphins have been released, your creativity will be, and new problem-solving ideas will flow.
+The fastest way to give yourself a boost is by taking a walk in the open air.
+Once the endorphins are released, your creativity will be and new problem-solving ideas will flow.

 VIRGO (August 23 – September 22).
 You don’t have to look for special programs or do your very best to develop yourself.
 Everything good for building character comes from simply taking on the challenges of life that arise.